jdcantrell/kodiak/README.md

 Todo:
 - use metadata to fill in og/twitter card data when available
-- use a translator to create images the actual html size?
-We'd then have a preview writer and a publish writer, this seems pretty reasonable
 - delete old folders when changing access (unset published date)
 - Improve rst error messaging and handling
 - RSS feed (multiple, public, limited, all)